2020- 2021 OSSC Election Results

 Laser Tech Training Program

-With the current situation regarding On-Campus Educational instruction, the Laser Tech Training Program is planned to be moved to Pasadena City College this summer with courses beginning this Fall.
-This, however is subject to change depending of circumstances.
+With the current situation regarding On-Campus Educational instruction, the Laser Tech Training Program has been moved to Pasadena City College

 Laser and Photonics Technology instructors lead hands-on, laboratory-driven classes, utilizing state-of-the-art industrial equipment, based on the industry-guided photonics curricula written by industry professionals.
 In addition to laboratory skills, students are offered one-on-one support and career advice, including résumé and LinkedIn profile building.